hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     plt.xlabel('# particles')
     plt.ylabel('# particles / # particles on reference')

-.. review - JSS: what do we mean by stable?

 We see that the calculation with a larger initial population has a shoulder at a larger number of particles, effectively overshooting the shoulder.
 At yet larger numbers of particles than this, we expect the calculation to be